abingdonpta/abingdonpta/content/about/roles.md

 - **Time of day**: Immediately after school day
 - **Months**: Year-round

-### 🎨 Reflections Chair
+### 🎨 Reflections

 Reflections is a national PTA-sponsored program that encourages students to express themselves artistically.
 Learn more about Reflections [on the National PTA's website](https://www.pta.org/home/programs/reflections).

 The Reflections Chair organizes Abingdon's Reflections program by publicizing the program and recruiting volunteers to help judge the submissions.
 To make things easier, the National PTA publishes a "[Local Leader's Guide](https://www.pta.org/docs/default-source/files/programs/reflections/current_reflections-21-22/21-22_local-leaders-guide_reflections69c84cf1aa3e63899f67ff00009b2bd9.pdf)" which provides step-by-step instructions on how to manage the Reflections program.
 They also provide [a great deal of promotional material](https://www.pta.org/home/programs/reflections/startyourprogram) that our PTA can use to raise awareness of the program.
+The National PTA recommends that local units recruit a committee of 4-6 parent and teacher volunteers.

-Due to a lack of volunteers, the Abingdon PTA has not participated in the Reflections program in several years.
-During the 2022-23 school year, we would like to bring back Reflections to Abingdon.
+Abingdon has not participated in the Reflections program in several years.
+We would like to bring Reflections back to Abingdon if we have the volunteers and the interest to do so.

 - **Location**: Home, potentially school as well
 - **Time of day**: Unsure